 A survey of the distributor may not be necessary if there is a low probability of a distributor being able to have any effect on the condition of an item merely by having it in its physical possession.

-The dedicating entity is responsible for the control of subsuppliers of parts, materials, or services. ontrol of subsuppliers should be adequately addressed by survey an adequate basis accept test results and certifications.
+The dedicating entity is responsible for assessing the supplier’s control of subsuppliers of parts, materials, or services when the supplier relies upon subsupplier’s controls and does not otherwise verify that parts, materials, or services provided by subsuppliers meet applicable requirements.
+In such cases, control of subsuppliers should be adequately addressed by survey and requirements imposed in subsupplier procurement documents to establish an adequate basis for accepting test results and certifications.

-A certificate of conformance or certified material test report by the /vendor or material supplier provides the evidence that the critical characteristics have been met.
+A certificate of conformance or certified material test report by the OEM/vendor or material supplier provides the evidence that the critical characteristics have been met.

 A dedicating entity may dedicate commercial-grade calibration and testing services purchased from domestic and international calibration and testing laboratories accredited by an International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) signatory.
 The dedicating entity may take credit for ILAC accreditation in lieu of performing a commercial-grade survey provided the following conditions are met: